-Of Thailand’s population of over 60 million, it is estimated that 440,000 people were living with HIV and that 18,000 people died of AIDS-related illnesses in 2013.1 After sub-Saharan Africa, Asia and the Pacific is the region with the largest number of people living with HIV, with Thailand accounting for approximately 9%.2
+Of Thailand’s population of more than 60 million, in 2015 it is estimated that 440,000 people were living with HIV and that 14,000 people died of AIDS-related illnesses in.1 After sub-Saharan Africa, Asia and the Pacific is the region with the largest number of people living with HIV, with Thailand accounting for approximately 9%.2.

-Thailand has had significant success with HIV prevention.
-A study has shown that nearly 10 million people avoided HIV transmission because of early intervention programmes with key affected populations between 1990 and 2010.3 Between 2005 and 2013, a 56% decline in AIDS-related deaths was reported.5
+Thailand’s declining epidemic is the result of successful HIV prevention programmes.
+A study has shown that nearly 10 million people avoided HIV transmission because of early intervention programmes with key affected populations between 1990 and 2010.4 Between 2005 and 2013, a 56% decline in AIDS-related deaths was reported.5

 Key affected populations in Thailand

 Men who have sex with men (MSM) and HIV